 April 30 1993: The tragic day Monica Seles was stabbed in the back

 Every day, Tennis Majors looks back at the biggest moments in tennis history.
-On April 30, 1993, Monica Seles was stabbed by a crazed fan in Hamburg, at the time she was dominating the women’s game
+On April 30, 1993, Monica Seles was stabbed by a crazed fan in Hamburg, at a time when she was dominating the women’s game

 What happened exactly on that day

 Monica Seles, aged 19 and world No 1, was stabbed in the back by a mentally unstable man, Gunter Parche, during a changeover.
 Seles was leading 6-4, 4-3 against Magdalena Maleeva in her quarter-final match in Hamburg.
 This event certainly had dramatic consequences on her life and career, but also on tennis history.
 The tennis world discovered how far a fan’s obsession could go.
-Indeed, the offender was a Steffi Graf enthusiast who wanted to rid the competition of Seles so his favourite player could be world No 1 again.
+Indeed, the offender was a Steffi Graf fan who wanted to remove Seles from competition so his favourite player could be world No 1 again.
 Through this single act, the 38-year old factory worker broke the momentum and spirit of a player who had the potential to dominate the game for several years to come.

 Magdalena Maleeva, ranked No 14, was the youngest of an incredible tennis family, her two sisters being professional players as well; Manuela (best-ranked No 3 in the world), and Katerina (best-ranked No 6).
 In fact, in this very tournament the three sisters were seeded No 5, No 7 and No 8.

 No one had heard of Gunter Parche until that day.
 Born in 1954, this unemployed factory worker was apparently so obsessed with Steffi Graf that he had bought a VHS recorder just to record her matches and watch them all over again.
 He later claimed later that his intention was only to wound Seles.
 According to witnesses, he looked deranged.